LukeAFullard/script2stlite/README.md

 1. Open an issue to discuss the change.
 2. Fork the repository and submit a pull request.

-Please ensure that your code adheres to standard Python conventions and include tests if applicable.
+Please ensure that your code adheres to standard Python conventions.

-(If a `CONTRIBUTING.md` file exists with more detailed guidelines, it would be linked here.)

 ## License